vapor-ware/synse-sdk/docs/user/tutorial.rst

 how devices are defined and how the plugin will ultimately use them.

-2. Write the plugin configurations
+2. Write the configurations
 ----------------------------------
-As mentioned in the previous section, plugins have three types of configuration:
-- Plugin configuration
-- Device instance configuration
-- Device prototype configuration

-First, we'll start with the plugin configuration.
+First we'll start with the plugin configuration, then we will look at the device configuration.

 Plugin Configuration
 ~~~~~~~~~~~~~~~~~~~~